MainulDip/AiMlStudy/README.md

     - Static Data: Non changing data, like csv data
     - Streaming Data: Changing Data, like Stock
  3. Evaluation: What defines success of us?
 Find out the best model to get at least 90% accuracy to do prediction.
  4. Features: What do we already know about the data?
-Features help us find pattern to get a prediction.
+Features help us find pattern to get a prediction
     - Numerical Features (numbers)
     - Categorical features (like person's sex, race, etc)
     - Derived Features || Feature Engineering : Creating new features from the data